-- (A) Under the functional test, income from the disposition or other utilization of property is apportionable if the property is or was related to the operation of the taxpayer's trade or business.
-This is true even though the transaction or activity from which the income is derived did not occur in the regular course of the taxpayer's trade or business. - (B) Income that is derived from isolated sales, leases, assignments, licenses, and other infrequently occurring dispositions, transfers, or transactions involving property, including transactions made in the full or partial liquidation or the winding-up of business any portion of the trade or business, is businessapportionable income, if the property is or was used inrelated to the taxpayer's trade or business-operations.
-(Property that has been converted to nonbusiness use (see IV.1.a.(4)(A)) has lost its character as a business asset and is not subject to the rule of the preceding sentence.).
-Income from the licensing of an intangible asset, such as a patent, copyright, trademark, service mark, know-how, trade secrets, or the like, that was developed or acquired for use by the taxpayer in its trade or business-operations, constitutes businessapportionable income whether or not the licensing itself constituted the operation of a trade or business, and whether or not the taxpayer remains in the same trade or business from or for which the intangible asset was developed or acquired. - (C) Under the functional test, income from intangible property is businessapportionable income when the intangible property serves an operational function as opposed to solely an investment function.
+(A) Under the functional test, income from the disposition or other utilization of property is apportionable if the property is or was related to the operation of the taxpayer's trade or business.
+This is true even though the transaction or activity from which the income is derived did not occur in the regular course of the taxpayer's trade or business.

+(B) Income that is derived from isolated sales, leases, assignments, licenses, and other infrequently occurring dispositions, transfers, or transactions involving property, including transactions made in the full or partial liquidation or the winding-up of business any portion of the trade or business apportionable income, if the property is or was used-inrelated to the taxpayer's trade or business operations.
+(Property that has been converted to nonbusiness use (see IV.1.a.(4)(A)) sentence.
+Income from the licensing of an intangible asset, such as a patent, copyright, trademark, service mark, know-how, trade secrets, or the like, that was developed or acquired for use by the taxpayer in its trade or business operations, constitutes business apportionable income whether or not the licensing itself constituted the operation of a trade or business, and whether or not the taxpayer remains in the same trade or business from or for which the intangible asset was developed or acquired.

+(C) Under the functional test, income from intangible property is businessapportionable income when the intangible property serves an operational function as opposed to solely an investment function.
 The relevant inquiry focuses on whether the property is or was held in furtherance of the taxpayer's trade or business, that is, on the objective characteristics of the intangible property's use or acquisition and its relation to the taxpayer and the taxpayer's activities.
 The functional test is not satisfied where the holding of the property is limited to solely an investment function as is the case where the holding of the property is limited to mere financial betterment of the taxpayer in general.